ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     This option is only valid when connecting a user to a group.

-    This option is mutually exclusive with :emphasis:`resume`.
+    This option is mutually exclusive with :emphasis:`restrictions.resume`.

     | **required**: False
     | **type**: bool